Prabhakar-Naik/senior-java-developer/README.md

 Be mindful of serialization and deserialization overhead.
 Use efficient serialization libraries.<br>
 Consider using network protocols that are optimized for performance (e.g., non-blocking I/O).
 <h2>Tools for JVM Monitoring and Tuning</h2>
+JVisualVM: A visual tool for monitoring, profiling, and troubleshooting Java applications.<br>
+JProfiler: A commercial profiler with advanced features for analyzing JVM performance.<br>
+Garbage Collection Log Analyzer: Tools that help analyze GC logs to identify performance bottlenecks.<br>
+Operating System Monitoring Tools: Tools like top, htop, vmstat, and iostat can provide insights into CPU, memory, and I/O usage.<Br>
+Metrics Collection Systems: Tools like Prometheus and Grafana can be used to collect and visualize JVM metrics in a distributed environment.

+<h4>By carefully considering these factors and using the appropriate tools, you can optimize JVM performance in distributed systems, leading to improved throughput, reduced latency, and increased stability.</h4>